afkatja/car-locations/README.md

 # Car locations

 ## Rationale
 The app is set up using React Create App and basic redux setup for fetching data from the API.
+I resolved to using React Router to render cities list, locations list and the cars list.

 ## View the app
 The app is deployed on Netlify.
 Visit carlocations.netlify.com to view it.